viadee/bpmn.ai-patterns/README.md

 :warning: Attention: Expect false alarms.
 This pattern assumes that normality has been established in your process.
 For some business processes this assumption can be wrong.

 * Very new processes with less than a few hundred process instances will not have produced enough data to allow the algorithm an adequate view of what _usually happens_.
 * If this amount of data is gathered, the algorithm can point out _unusual_ data points and bring them to attention.
-This will also regularly happen after software releases, whenever they influece the data flowing through your processes.
+This will also regularly happen after software releases, whenever they influence the data flowing through your processes.
 E.g. if you change your pricing scheme in a software release the first prices generated will likely look _unusual_ to the algorithm, until it is retrained on the new data points and we gathered enough of them, to consider them a part of the new normality.

 ## Group 2: Intervenability